Skip to main content

 Neuropathy is the medical word for disease of the nervous system.

-If someone's diabetes isn't under control, he or she might be really thirsty and drink a lot of fluids.
+If diabetes isn't under control, a person might be really thirsty and drink a lot of fluids.
 Polydipsia is the medical word for this.

 Polyphagia is the medical word for eating very large amounts of food.

-Someone who has uncontrolled diabetes may urinate (pee) a lot.
-Polyuria is the medial word for this.
+Someone who has uncontrolled diabetes may pee a lot.
+Polyuria is the medical word for this.

 Retinopathy is the medical word for disease of the retina.